FLUX.1 Kontext: AI-Powered Image Editing

 The deployment reality

 Most open-source models still require serious hardware.
 While having access to model weights is great, actually running these models demands enterprise-grade GPUs that most people don't have.
-You end up needing expensive cloud instances anyway.

 The advantage of having multiple API options is flexibility.
 Different providers offer different pricing, policies, and availability.
 You can choose based on your specific needs rather than being locked into a single platform's constraints.